 Aims and Scope

-Journal of Agricultural Sciences - Tarım Bilimleri Dergisi accepts original research articles in English in the field of agricultural sciences.
-Local, taxonomy and case related studies, ordinary and out-of-date research articles are out of scope of journal.
+The Journal of Agricultural Sciences - Tarım Bilimleri Dergisi accepts original research articles in English in the field of agricultural sciences.
+Local, taxonomy and case related studies, ordinary and out-of-date research articles are out of the scope of the journal.

 • Included in the Science Citation Index Expanded (SCI-E) since 2007